 Coleman v.
 Court of Appeals - 566 U.S. 30

-A foundational premise of the federal system is that states, as sovereigns, are immune from suits for damages, save as they elect to waive that defense.
-As an exception to this principle, Congress may abrogate the states' immunity from suit pursuant to its powers under § 5 of the Fourteenth Amendment.
-Suits under the self-care provision of the Family and Medical Leave Act of 1993 by state employees against the state entities that employ them are barred by the States' sovereign immunity.
+In the federal system, states, as sovereigns, are immune from suits for damages, unless they elect to waive that defense.
+As an exception, Congress may abrogate the states' immunity pursuant to its powers under then 14th Amendment.

 Congress attempted to extend the FMLA to state as well as federal employers.
 States rejected this extension, and claimed that any extension would be a violation of state sovereignty under the 14th Amendment.

 Whether Congress has the power to apply the federal Family and Medical Leave Act to state employers.

 In holding that Congress could not extend the FMLA to state employers, the Supreme Court held that the FMLA was not intended to prevent gender discrimination.
 Thus, state employees could take leave for gender-related concerns under state laws.
 Congress was more concerned with employee illness as opposed to gender, so the employee-health provision of the FMLA does not apply to gender-related issues.

 Access the full text case

 Be Sure You're Prepared for Class